New to Lean Six Sigma?

 Black Belt training can be obtained from a variety of sources but is typically between 140 and 160 hours in duration and includes instruction in the use of statistical data analysis, designed experiments, team leadership, and project management.

-Black Belt Certification - the recognition of both knowledge and the practical application of skills - is offered by MoreSteam, the American Society for Quality (ASQ) and other organizations and consulting firms.
+Black Belt Certification - the recognition of both knowledge and the practical application of skills - is offered by MoreSteam, other organizations, and consulting firms.

 A Green Belt has strong knowledge and skills related to the DMAIC methodology and Lean methods, but typically does not have experience with advanced statistical tools such as design of experiments (DOE).